 If You’re Starting a New Relationship

-Knowing the status of new partners - and sharing your own—should be a sexual health priority in new sexual relationships.
-If the relationship progresses to monogamy, a yearly check-up should have you covered.
+Finding out a new partner's status—and sharing your own—should be a sexual health priority in blossoming sexual relationships.
+If the relationship becomes monogamous, a yearly check-up should suffice.

 If You’re Trying to Get Pregnant

 If you are trying to conceive, testing is recommended so you have a complete understanding of any STIs that could impact conception or be passed on to your baby.